Windfall is Canada's most cost-efficient social service agency according to MoneySense Magazine!

 Distribution System Support

-Windfall partners with 100 social service agencies in the Greater Toronto Area.
+Windfall partners with approximately 100 social service agencies in the Greater Toronto Area.
 Agencies sign up with us every year and provide us with details about what type of clients they serve and how many clients they assist each month.
 A signed partnership agreement with each agency guarantees that the Windfall donations will be kept locked, not be sold and will be distributed in an ethical manner.

 As the donated items come into our warehouse, they are counted, sorted and re-packed into categories, e.g. men's pants, kids' books.
 This is done by teams of program participants from Community Living Toronto and many other groups of volunteers, such as schools and corporate teams looking for team-building activities.

 We pack the items for each agency according to their clients' needs.
 Every month, the items are delivered to each agency.
 The items are then distributed to clients, who are enrolled in the programs and working hard to improve their lives, in the manner that is most suitable.